SMurphy91/p1-cork-sea-swimmers/README.md

 ![Accessibility](assets/images/lighthouse.PNG)

+The Form was tested to ensure it was working.

+## Responsive Design

+The Cork Sea Swimmers website is designed with responsiveness in mind.
+It adapts to different screen sizes, ensuring an optimal user experience across devices, including desktops, tablets, and mobile phones.
+The responsive design incorporates:

+- **Media Queries**: CSS media queries are utilized to apply specific styles and adjust elements based on the device's screen size.
+This includes modifying font sizes, margins, padding, and other visual aspects to enhance readability and usability.
+- **Image Optimization**: Images are optimized and served in appropriate resolutions to minimize file sizes and reduce load times on mobile networks.
+This helps improve performance and user experience, particularly on devices with slower connections.

+The responsive design aims to provide a seamless and enjoyable browsing experience for users across a wide range of devices, enabling them to access the website's content and features comfortably.

 ## Deployment

 The website was deployed using GitHub.
 The live link can be found here: [Cork Sea Swimmers](https://smurphy91.github.io/p1-cork-sea-swimmers/)

 ## Credits
+**Code**
+Code Institute - [Form Dump Link](https://formdump.codeinstitute.net/) was used on the signup.html page.

 **Images**
 - [Courtesy of Jakob Owens](https://unsplash.com/@jakobowens1)